More than 60% of cyber incidents in aviation are linked to human error

 The main cause of such vulnerability is the human factor.
 The report states that out of all insurance claims following a cyber incident in aviation, 66% were the result of negligence or malfeasance on the part of employees, and only 18% deemed as external threats.
 Industry participants themselves confirm that most encountered incidents are not to be written off as technical flaws, but rather human credulity or ignorance.
 According to surveys conducted among industry players, phishing was the main cause of cyber incidents in aviation in 2019.
 Also topping the rating are attacks which rely on other methods of social engineering, ransomware incidents, DDoS and attacks on network infrastructure.

 The need to take serious measures is already being felt across the aviation industry.
 A recent study conducted by the Forum revealed that about 96% of board members are convinced that cybersecurity in their organizations is underfunded and that more resources should be allocated to this cause.
 87% of CEO’s in large companies believe that the main risk factor in the security of their business is in fact poorly trained staff.

 Authors of this report maintain that the key conditions that would ensure a successfully developed and improved cyber resilience in aviation is the integration of cybersecurity principles in all processes within every company, the creation of common standards, as well as the exchange of intelligence on threats, risks and best practices.
 It is the development of a unified approach to protection against cyberthreats that will become the primary goal of the initiative as it moves into its next phase in 2020.

 It is worth noting that the same is happening in other industries.
-According to the data from Threat Zone’19 — an annual analytical study, prepared by BI.ZONE — more than 80% of attacks on customers in the Russian banking sector are committed using social engineering, and 3 out of 10 employees of domestic companies are vulnerable to phishing.
+According to the data from Threat Zone’19—the annual analytical study prepared by BI.ZONE—more than 80% of attacks on customers in the Russian banking sector are committed using social engineering, and 3 out of 10 employees of domestic companies are vulnerable to phishing.